Mutual Information for Explainable Deep Learning of Multiscale Systems: Design with Explainable Black-Box Surrogates

 Comparison of the first-order rankings in \cref{fig:ranking-1st} with the second-order rankings in \cref{fig:ranking-2nd} reveals that even though the individual contributions of $\phiG$ and $T$ to changes in $\keff$ are smaller than those of $\lambda_D$, $\lpor$ and $\omega$, the effect of their interactions dominates that of the pairwise interactions between the latter.
 This can be explained by the different degrees of dependence among these CVs: $\lambda_D$ is not directly related to $\lpor$ or $\omega$, while the pairs $(T,\phiG)$ and $(\omega,\lpor)$ are combinations of CVs that depend on each other through physical relations (see \cref{eq:phiG} and \cref{eq:lpor}, respectively).
 This is reflected by the various shapes of the response surfaces in \cref{fig:close_design_loop}.
 This result enables one to reduce parameter ranges for $\phiG$ and $T$ to close design loops and demonstrates the importance of the higher-order effects (i.e., due to interactions between CVs) introduced in \cref{sec:high-order-effects} for design loop closure in complex systems.

 Since the new parameter ranges considered for predicting the effect rankings in \cref{fig:close_design_loop_rank} lie inside the original parameter space, we used the existing trained GINN to predict the new response samples.
 Alternatively, the MISI rankings might suggest the exploration of new parameter ranges outside the original space, thereby guiding the generation of (a limited amount of) new physics-based data corresponding to those ranges and retraining the GINN with this new training dataset.
-For DNNs with many hidden layers, transfer learning \cite{Pratt:1993} can be employed to reuse most of the existing DNN and thereby reduce the cost of training the new surrogate.
+For deep neural networks with many hidden layers, transfer learning \cite{Pratt:1993} can be employed to reuse most of the existing network and thereby reduce the cost of training the new surrogate.